davidollerton/davidollerton.github.io/_posts/1997-07-12-the-importance-of-the-bible.md

 ---
-title: The Importance of the Bible
+title: '1 of 5: The Importance of the Bible'
 scripture: Ephesians 6:4
 church: esher
 file: "/1997/1997-07-13.mp3"